Are your triglycerides high?

 - Fatty liver

-Extremely high triglycerides symptoms:
+Extremely high triglycerides symptoms (high triglycerides over 1000)

 Triglyceride levels higher than 1000mg/dl are considered extremely high triglyceride levels.
 Extremely high triglycerides symptoms include all the symptoms associated with very high triglycerides.
 In addition, extremely high triglycerides can cause pancreatitis.